 Method When to Use Command Run ij as a standalone command.
 Use this method if you are relatively new to the Java programming language and new to Derby.
-Follow the steps in Setting the environment variables before you run the ij tool using this method.
-To run the ij script from the command line, use: ij You must add the DERBY_HOME/bin directory to your PATH environment variable before you can run the ij tool.
-The ij script sets the appropriate environment variables, including the CLASSPATH, and starts the ij tool.
+You must set your environment variables before you can run the ij tool using this method.
+To run the ij script from the command line use: ij

+You must add the DERBY_HOME/bin directory in your PATH environment variable before you can run the ij tool.
+The ij script sets up the environment variables like CLASSPATH and starts the ij tool.
 Run ij using the jar file that is located in the directory where ij resides.
-Use this method if you are new to Derby, but are familiar with the You must set the DERBY_HOME environment variable before you can run the ij tool using this method.
-On UNIX, the command is:

-Method When to Use Command Java programming language. java -jar \$DERBY_HOME/lib/derbyrun.jar ij On Windows, the command is: java -jar DERBY_HOME%\lib\derbyrun.jar ij Run ij using the java command.
-Use this method if you are familiar with both the Java programming language and Derby, and you have already added the location of the java executable file to your command execution PATH.
+Use this method if you are new to Derby, but are familiar with the Java programming language.
+You must set the DERBY_HOME environment variable before you can run the ij tool using this method.
+On UNIX, the command is: java -jar \$DERBY_HOME/lib/derbyrun.jar ij On Windows, the command is: java -jar %DERBY_HOME%\lib\derbyrun.jar ij Run ij using the java command.
+Use this method if you are familiar with both the Java programming language and Derby, and you have already set the java.exe file in your command execution PATH.
 You must set your CLASSPATH.
 Use the steps specified in Manually setting the CLASSPATH environment variable.
 Then specify the class name in the java command.
 For example: java org.apache.derby.tools.ij ij> exit;